 No Impact.
 The proposed project will not result in the conversion of Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland) to non-agricultural use.
 The project requires farmers/growers to continue using MPs on farmland to control agricultural wastewater discharge quality and control pollutants associated with discharges.
-It also requires CVWD to continue use of MPs to control potential water quality impacts due to drain O&M.
+It also requires IID to continue the use of MPs to control potential water quality impacts due to drain O&M, and perform compliance monitoring.

-b) Conflict with existing zoning for agricultural use, or Williamson Act contract?
+- b) Conflict with existing zoning for agricultural use, or Williamson Act contract?

 No Impact.
-The proposed project does not conflict with existing zoning for agricultural use, or the California Land Conservation Act known as the Williamson Act.

-c) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use?
+The proposed project does not conflict with existing zoning for agricultural use, or the California Land Conservation Act known as the Williamson Act. - c) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use?